markwal/GPX/Readme.md

-GPX was created by Dr. Henry Thomas (aka Wingcommander) in April 2013
+GPX was created by Dr. Henry Thomas (aka Wingcommander) in April 2013 This fork incorporates some bug fixes, tweaks, and new printers by Daniel Newman, 2014 -- 2015.

 GPX is a post processing utility for converting gcode output from 3D slicing software like Cura, KISSlicer, S3DCreator and Slic3r to x3g files for standalone 3D printing on Makerbot